-As a specialist immigration law firm, we can assist you with applying for British Citizenship.
+As a specialist immigration law firm and British citizenship solicitors, we can assist you with applying for British Citizenship.
 We will spend time understanding your personal circumstances and our advice will help you to build a robust, successful application.

 What is British nationality?

 The legal definition of ‘British nationality’ is provided in the British Nationality Act 1981 (“BNA 1981”).
 This definition takes into consideration the individual’s date and place of birth and descent.

 Different types of British nationals are defined in the BNA 1981: